 - If you have asthma, use your inhaler as directed and bring it with you.

 - Please make sure you have arranged ahead of time for a responsible adult (age 18 or over) to drive you home after the procedure.

-- Wear loose comfortable clothing such as a sweat suit.
-NO JEANS and NO METAL – including zippers and bra hooks (Sports bras only).
-Leave all jewelry at home including belly rings & tongue piercings.
+- Wear loose comfortable clothing, such as a sweatsuit.
+NO JEANS and NO METAL – including zippers and bra hooks (sports bras only).
+Leave all jewelry at home, including belly rings & tongue piercings.

-What to Avoid Prior to an EGD
+What to Avoid Before an EGD

-- Do not consume anything by mouth within the 4 hours prior to your procedure including water, gum, candy or mints.
+- Do not consume anything by mouth within the 4 hours prior to your procedure, including water, gum, candy, or mints.

-- If you are a diabetic, to avoid dangerously low blood sugar, please do not take your oral medications for your diabetes or your insulin on the morning of your procedure.
+- If you are diabetic, to avoid dangerously low blood sugar, please do not take your oral medications for your diabetes or your insulin on the morning of your procedure.
 You can resume your diabetes medications after the procedure, once you have eaten.
 If you are taking insulin, please check with your endocrinologist or primary doctor as to the best way to manage your blood sugar.
 Please bring your insulin with you.
 If you are unsure about taking any medications, please call us.